Summation iBlaze needs to be moved to a new server. This assumes that the application and data are both moving.

 Document Collections items need both their reference in the Case Explorer and the associated UDL’s properties corrected.
 The UDL contains a hard-coded path to the data source and if this location has changed because the case has moved, then this location must be updated.

 Sample error message if the Case Explorer reference to the Document Collections item was not updated:

 Sample error message if the path information in the UDL file was not updated:

 Using “Reload Folder Items” on a Document Collections folder may not be sufficient to update the subitems in the Case Explorer.
 It is typically necessary to delete the existing item first.
-Be very careful when you do this, because Summation attempts to delete the Briefcase subfolder when you delete a Briefcase item from the Case Explorer.
-If the case has moved, then in theory, the location stored in the UDL file is now incorrect, so Summation will not be able to find the Briefcase folder to delete it.
-But there is no method to stop Summation from attempting to delete the Briefcase files, so you must be certain that the UDL data is incorrect.
+Be very careful when you do this, because Summation IBlaze attempts to delete the Briefcase subfolder when you delete a Briefcase item from the Case Explorer.
+If the case has moved, then in theory, the location stored in the UDL file is now incorrect, so Summation IBlaze will not be able to find the Briefcase folder to delete it.
+But there is no method to stop Iblaze from attempting to delete the Briefcase files, so you must be certain that the UDL data is incorrect.
 A safer but more labor-intensive method is to go to the appropriate Profiles subfolder and rename or delete the UDL files.
-Then you can delete the Document Collections items in the Case Explorer; since the UDL files no longer exist, Summation cannot obtain the Briefcase folder location and thus can’t delete anything.
+Then you can delete the Document Collections items in the Case Explorer; since the UDL files no longer exist, Iblaze cannot obtain the Briefcase folder location and thus can’t delete anything.
 The function “Load Briefcase from Folder” can then be used to reload the Briefcase items.

 Note that People and Chronology of Events are both Document Collections-type items, but you can simply delete these two items from the Case Explorer and use the “Make Events-People Table” script under Custom Tools to rebuild them.